Neil Bartlett (chemist)

-Neil Bartlett (15 September 1932 – 5 August 2008) was a chemist who specialized in fluorine and compounds containing fluorine, and became famous for creating the first noble gas compounds.
+Neil Bartlett (15 September 1932 – 5 August 2008) was a British chemist who specialized in fluorine and compounds containing fluorine, and became famous for creating the first noble gas compounds.
 He taught chemistry at the University of British Columbia and the University of California, Berkeley.

 Biography

 Neil Bartlett was born on 15 September 1932 in Newcastle-upon-Tyne, England.
 Bartlett's interest in chemistry dated back to an experiment at Heaton Grammar School when he was only eleven years old, in which he prepared "beautiful, well-formed" crystals by reaction of aqueous ammonia with copper sulfate.
 He explored chemistry by constructing a makeshift lab in his parents' home using chemicals and glassware he purchased from a local supply store.
-He went on to attend King's College, University of Durham (which went on to become Newcastle University) in the United Kingdom where he obtained a Bachelor of Science (1954) and then a doctorate (1958).
+He went on to attend King's College, University of Durham (which went on to become Newcastle University) in the United Kingdom where he obtained a Bachelor of Science (1954) and then a doctorate (1958) in the inorganic chemistry research group of Dr. P.L.
+Robinson.

 In 1958, Bartlett's career began upon being appointed a lecturer in chemistry at the University of British Columbia in Vancouver, BC, Canada where he would ultimately reach the rank of full professor.
 During his time at the university he made his discovery that noble gases were indeed reactive enough to form bonds.
 He remained there until 1966, when he moved to Princeton University as a professor of chemistry and a member of the research staff at Bell Laboratories.
 He then went on to join the chemistry department at the University of California, Berkeley in 1969 as a professor of chemistry until his retirement in 1993.
 He was also a staff scientist at Lawrence Berkeley National Laboratory from 1969 to 1999.
 In 2000, he became a naturalized citizen of the United States.
 He died on 5 August 2008 of a ruptured aortic aneurysm.
 He lived with his wife Christina Bartlett until his death.
 They had four children.

 Research

 Bartlett's main specialty was the chemistry of fluorine and of compounds containing fluorine.
 In 1962, Bartlett prepared the first noble gas compound, xenon hexafluoroplatinate, Xe+[PtF6]−.
 This contradicted established models of the nature of valency, as it was believed that all noble gases were entirely inert to chemical combination.
-He subsequently produced and reproduced several other fluorides of xenon: XeF2, XeF4, and XeF6.
-By exploiting the solvent and basic properties of XeF6, he was able to prepare the first quinquevalent gold compound, Xe2F11+AuF6−.
+His discovery incited other chemists to discover several other fluorides of xenon: XeF2, XeF4, and XeF6.